-Alright this is long overdue, but finally here.
-My honest review of Aaron Davidson course “The 90 Day Music Licensing Challenge”.
-In all honesty I think it’s a great course.
+Alright, this is long overdue, but finally here.
+My honest review of Aaron Davidson’s course “The 90 Day Music Licensing Challenge”.
+In all honesty, I think it’s a great course.
 I say this because Aaron really digs in and makes sure you understand how music licensing works.
-He covers mechanical royalties, sync licensing, exclusive vs non exclusive contracts, publishers etc… The course has really good foundation to build and expand from.
+He covers mechanical royalties, sync licensing, exclusive vs non-exclusive contracts, publishers, etc… The course has a really good foundation to build and expand from.

 What’s Inside The Licensing Course?

-To be quick and considerate of you time I will give you a short breakdown.
+To be quick and considerate of your time I will give you a short breakdown.

 TRAINING VIDEOS: – Not going to go into much detail on this, but the videos tell you everything you need to know about licensing, what you should be mindful of as well as tips on pitching your music.